magr4826/ExcitonBindingPrediction/expdata/README.md

 Materials Project identifiers and names from the Materials Project.
 All binding energies are given in meV.

-All exciton binding found in the literature review including the references and experimental method with comments from our side is gathered in the *exp_data_collection.xlsx* file in this folder.
+All exciton binding energies found in the literature review including the references and experimental method with comments from our side are gathered in the *exp_data_collection.xlsx* file in this folder.

 We are aware that there are more binding energies available in the literature.
 Some were left out due to uncertainties in the experimental method/data and data analysis method used.
-Furthermore we ignored all materials that contained transition metals, thanides and actinides due to the fact that strong correlation effects can heavily affect the electronic structure and exciton physics of these materials.
+Furthermore we ignored all materials that contained transition metals, lanthanides and actinides due to the fact that strong correlation effects can heavily affect the electronic structure and exciton physics of these materials.
 These effects are difficult to analyse just using the employed standard density functional theory.
 Otherwise we also did not calculate materials like Ge, AlAs, InN as they are metals